On August 25, 2019, Ilhan Omar tweeted a cryptic post stating:

 In 2007, Jim’ale established a front company in Djibouti for jihadi financing and logistics called the Investors Group (in 2012, it made it onto the UN terror watch list).
 One of the goals of the group was to destabilize Somaliland through the funding of extremist activities and weapons purchases (an objective which Ilhan Omar supports).
 The group provided the funding and logistics in smuggling small arms of Qatari and Turkish origin from Eritrea through Djibouti into the 5th region of Ethiopia, where the Salafi jihadi groups received the shipments.

 In 2009, Jim’ale managed one of the largest Hawala funds in Somalia where he collected zakat (alms for the poor).
 The majority of the proceedings from this fund were routed to al-Shabaab.
-In the same year Jim’ale also worked with other like-minded individuals to undermine the Somali TFG by not participating in Somali reconciliation efforts.
+In the same year Jim’ale also worked with other like-minded individuals to undermine the Somali Transitional Federal Government (TFG) by not participating in Somali reconciliation efforts.

 The 2009 United Nations Security Council’s Report of the Secretary-General on the situation in Somalia identifies Jim’ale as one al-Shabaab’s chief financiers (pages 10-11).
 It also directly linked his company Hormuud to al-Shabaab.